 What to look for: Materials offer protocols to engage students regularly in productive discussions about what they have listened to or read.
-Materials discuss the importance of students using academic words and sentence patterns they have seen in their readings in their subsequent discussions.
+Materials discuss the importance of students using new words and sentence patterns they have heard and seen in their discussions.

 Where to look: Examine the tasks and instructions in the relevant sections devoted to speaking and language use.
-Prefatory materials might also help determine if attention to academic language and opportunities to practice using academic language when speaking is emphasized through instruction and use of routines.
+Prefatory materials might also help determine if attention to academic language and opportunities to practice using it when speaking are emphasized through instruction and use of routines.